danmalter/danmalter.github.io/_posts/2017-07-10-Goodreads.md

-  <h1 class="title toc-ignore">Goodreads Analysis of Titles with ‘Boy’ and ‘Girl’</h1>
+  <h1 class="title toc-ignore">Goodreads Analysis of Book Titles with ‘Boy’ and ‘Girl’</h1>

   </div>